Skip to content

 ===============

-Note: Complete the preceding step with your Application Load Balancer.
-Then, complete the preceding step while you bypass your Application Load Balancer.
-This process helps you to isolate the component that causes latency.
-For more information, see curl.1 the manpage on the curl website.
+Note: To isolate what's causing latency, complete the preceding step with your Application Load Balancer, and then complete the step again and bypass your Application Load Balancer.
+For more information, see curl man page on the curl website.

-6. To confirm any issues with the Application Load Balancer, review the request_processing_time and response_processing_time fields for longer than normal time periods.
+• To confirm issues with the Application Load Balancer, review the request_processing_time and response_processing_time fields for longer than normal time periods.

 Example log entry: